Powered by SchoolDash

 Hailsham Avenue, Longbenton, Newcastle-upon-Tyne NE12 8ER

-Particular strengths include Admissions, Environment and Representation.
-Relative weaknesses include Finances, Progress, Disadvantaged pupils and Attainment.
+Particular strengths include Finances, Environment, Admissions and Representation.
+Relative weaknesses include Disadvantaged pupils, Progress, Sixth form and Attendance.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.